krsgrnt/react-starter/README.md

-# React Starter
+# What's all this then?

-This is a set of starter files to quickly prototype a React component, based on some personal package preferences.
+This is a set of starter files to quickly prototype a React application, based on some personal package preferences.

 ## What's included

+- styled-components
 - Babel
 - Parcel
 - React Hot Loader